luizzuchinali/Luizanac.QueryExtensions/README.md

 ## Patch notes

 * 1.1.0 - Added the capability to use logical operator OR ( | ) and code improvements.
+* 1.1.1 - Github actions
-* 1.1.2 - fix access of navigation properties
+* 1.1.2 - Fix access of navigation properties

 ## License
 Luizanac.QueryExtensions is licensed under Apache 2.0.